Non-Invertible Higher-Categorical Symmetries: Outlook

 \subsection{Acknowledgements}

-We thank Federico Bonetti, Dewi Gould, Jingxiang Wu for discussions.
+We thank Mathew Bullimore, Federico Bonetti, Dewi Gould, David Reutter, Ingo Runkel and Jingxiang Wu for discussions.
 This work is supported by the European Union's Horizon 2020 Framework through the ERC grants 682608 (LB and SSN) and 787185 (LB).
 SSN is supported in part by the ``Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics''.
 AT is supported by the Swedish Research Council (VR) through grants number 2019-04736 and 2020-00214.